Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Simulation and Experiment

 \subsubsection{Hardware Setup}

-As shown in Figure~\ref{real}, the platform consists of several nano quadrotors named Bitcraze Crazyflie~2.1.
+As shown in Fig.~\ref{real}, the platform consists of several nano quadrotors named Bitcraze Crazyflie~2.1.
 Their states in the workspace are captured by an indoor motion capture system \emph{OptiTrack}, of which the update frequency is $120$Hz.
 This information is sent to the main control computer where the proposed trajectory generation algorithm is carried out for all quadrotors.
 The trajectory of quadrotor is fitted to a $7_{\text{th}}$-order polynomial and then sent to other quadrotors along with its state information via high-frequency radio.
 After receiving the position information, Kalman filter is used to estimate the current velocity and position.
-A feedback controller is used to track the updated trajectory based on~\cite{Mellinger2011} that ensures a high tracking accuracy.
+A feedback controller based on~\cite{Mellinger2011} is used to track the updated trajectory.

 Furthermore, to avoid the inter-quadrotor air turbulence, the minimum distance between quadrotors $r_{\text{min}}$ is chosen as $0.3$m and the width of warning band $\epsilon$ is chosen as $0.1$m.
 The maximum velocity and acceleration of Crazyflies are set to~$1\rm{m/s}$ and $1\rm{m/s^2}$, respectively, to ensure safety.
 Lastly, the sampling time~$h$ is set to $0.2$s and the horizon length to~$15$, to balance the control performance and the computation burden.